beefsaus/Geigermullerteller/README.md

 Switching pages:
-The middle button is used to switch pages.
+The bottem button is used to switch pages.
 Internally this is GPIO 37.

 Battery voltage:
 Measured using the internal ADC of the ESP32 which is wired to GPIO35 internally.

 Deepsleep:
-Implemented deepsleep on GPIO 39 (top button).
+Implemented deepsleep on GPIO 38 (middle button).
 Wake-up is only possible during 32 seconds after entering deepsleep.
 This is limited by the onboard IP5306 which removes power after 32s of low load  (> 45mA) in deepsleep.
 Consider soldering RST pin to a front pushbutton to restore power.
-I used GPIO 38.
+I used GPIO 39.
+This is the top button.